 One of the new options is "split view" for the Mail application.

 Opening two full-screen windows of two different applications or the same applications but having different content.

 In the screenshot below we have a split view for Mail and Safari.

-Apple introduced this feature for the Mail application with the launch of MacOS High Sierra.
-So when we receive a mail or we want to compose a message and we are in Safari, the screen automatically splits into two parts.
+Apple introduced this feature for Mail application with the launch of macOS High Sierra.
+So when we receive an email or want to compose a message and we are in Safari, the screen is automatically divided into two parts.
 One in which we have the email application with the message and the other with the browser.